0rky/hydra_next/README.md

 # Implementing quality control (QC) with nextflow leveraging Hydra - an NDN based data storage

+To know more about Hydra please follow the link: https://github.com/tntech-ngin/ndn-hydra

 ## Installation of Nextflow:

 #### Install SDKMAN and Java: